openziti/ziti-sdk-nodejs/README.md

     <br>
     <br>
     <b>
-    A NodeJS-based SDK for delivering secure applications over a <a href="https://openziti.io">Ziti Network</a>
+    This repo hosts the OpenZiti SDK for NodeJS, and is designed to help you deliver secure applications over a <a href="https://openziti.io">OpenZiti Network</a>
     <br>
     <br>
     <b>Part of the <a href="https://openziti.io/about">OpenZiti</a> ecosystem</b>